 Finland and Sweden are Nordic neighbours.
-Both the countries are members of European Union and these two Nordic countries also share a common history.
-These are reasons why the political and cultural environment in Finland and Sweden are similar.
+Both countries are members of the European Union and the Schengen agreement.
+Both countries also share a common history.
+These are the reasons why the political and cultural environments in Finland and Sweden are similar.

-Finland and Sweden have a border on the sea and on the land.
-The capital of Finland, Helsinki is located in the Southern Finland while Stockholm, Sweden's capital is located in the Eastern part of the country.
-The distance between the capitals is 496 kilometers but travelling from one to another takes still a lot of time because the countries are separated by the sea.
-The Gulf of Finland lies between Sweden and Finland and there is a land border only in the north.
+Finland and Sweden have a border on the sea and land.
+The capital of Finland, Helsinki, is located in Southern Finland while Stockholm, Sweden's capital, is located in the eastern part of the country.
+The distance between these two Nordic city capitals is only 496 kilometres but sailing and flying are the only practical ways to travel between these metropolia.
+The Gulf of Finland is between Sweden and Finland and there is a land border only in the north.

-Passengers travelling from Finland to Sweden and vice versa are often departing from the Southern Finland or from the Stockholm area in Eastern Sweden.
-Driving the route would become extremely long because there is a land connection between Finland and Sweden only in the north.
-Basically, taking a ferry or a flight is the only reasonable options to travel between the areas near the capitals.
+Passengers travelling between Finland and Sweden are often departing from a capital.
+Driving the route would become extremely long because there is no land connection between Finland and Sweden in the south.
+Taking a ferry or flying are the only reasonable options to travel between Helsinki and Stockholm.

-There are two companies serving ferries from Helsinki to Stockholm.
-Both the companies have two huge ferries that can accommodate almost 3,000 passengers and in addition, a lot of cargo.
-The one-way journey time between Helsinki and Stockholm is about 18 hours.
+Two ferry companies serve the route from Helsinki to Stockholm.
+Both companies have two huge ferries that can accommodate almost 3,000 passengers and in addition, a lot of cargo.
+The duration of a one-way journey between Helsinki and Stockholm is about 18 hours.

-Tallink Silja operates two ferries from Helsinki to Stockholm: M/S Serenade and M/S Symphony that are copies of each other.
+Tallink Silja operates two ferries from Helsinki to Stockholm: M/S Serenade and M/S Symphony which are identical to each other.
 Even though the ferries have already been built in 1990, they are still modern since they have been renovated multiple times.

-Normally on the route between Stockholm and Helsinki, the ticket price includes a private cabin with your own bathroom.
+Normally on the route between Stockholm and Helsinki, the ticket price includes a private cabin with a bathroom.

-Tallink Silja ferries depart every day at 5pm from the both ends and will arrive to the destination next morning about 10am.
-In Helsinki, Tallink Silja uses the central South Harbour but in Stockholm you need to take a metro from Värtan Harbour to the city centre.
+Tallink Silja ferries depart every day at 5 pm from both ends and will arrive at the destination the next morning at about 10 am local time (Swedish time is one hour behind Helsinki time).
+In Helsinki, Tallink Silja uses the central South Harbour but in Stockholm, passengers need to take a metro from Värtan Terminal to the city centre.

 In Stockholm, a metro ride from Gärdet station to T-Centralen is only a few stops.